Thomas-Maurer/Vagrant_init/README.md

 # Vagrant init

-Init and build a vagrant for Ruby on Rails project
+Init and build a vagrant for zombicide online